1. How does my child apply for admission?

 Verbal reprimands & warnings, pledges, timeout, community service, in-school & out-of-school suspension.
 Caning is not practised

-4. What is the discipline index?
+4. What is the merit - demerit system ?

 5. Will the discipline record affect the testimonial of a student?